 Effective fall Semester 2003, several academic policy changes were implemented to ensure that students are adequately prepared to meet business and industry standards.
-All Undeclared or newly Declared enrolled Students in regularly scheduled postsecondary courses must be enrolled in or have completed EN110 Freshman Composition general education requirement by the time they have enrolled in 12 credits of classes.
+All Undeclared or newly Declared Students enrolled in regularly scheduled postsecondary courses must be enrolled in or have completed EN110 Freshman Composition general education requirement by the time they have enrolled in 12 credits of classes.
 They must also enroll in or have completed MA110A Finite Mathematics (or higher) general education requirement by the time they have enrolled in 15 credits.
 This means that students may take only nine to eleven (9-11) credits before they must begin meeting the general education requirements.
 All declared students in Associate Degree programs are required to successfully complete minimum standardized general education course requirements.
 For more information, refer to the Admissions Information and General Education Policy section of this catalog.

 All candidates for an Associate Degree at the College must meet the general requirements listed above.
-Course requirements may identify Prerequisite that must be completed with a passing grade.
+Course requirements may identify prerequisite that must be completed with a passing grade.
 Prerequisite course credit is not counted as credit earned towards the program unless it is an Associate Degree core course requirement.

-Second Certificate or Degree and Multiple Tracks in Degree Programs

-A second certificate and/or degree may be granted provided that a student completes all additional technical, related technical and general education requirements.
-Some programs of study offer more than track; a student may earn a degree, which includes more than one track so long as the student completes the requirements before the degree is conferred.
+Second Certificate or Degree and Multiple Tracks in Degree Programs technical and general education requirements.
+Some programs of study offer more than one track; a student may earn a degree, which includes more than one track so long as the student completes the requirements before the degree is conferred.